Last updated September 2023

-First, though, why do your customers abandon their carts?
+Why do your customers abandon their carts?

 When it comes to cart abandonment, the main thing to remember is that most people who abandon their cart actually intend to return and buy.
 In fact, one study found that 75% of customers who abandon their cart have every intention of making a purchase.

 It’s why it pays off to chase up customers who abandon their carts.
 By treating cart abandonment as a key step in the customer’s purchase journey, you can start using it to your advantage.

 That said, online shoppers sometimes abandon their carts even if they’re ready to buy.
 Here are 7 common reasons.